 Deploying applications to Kubernetes can be complex as you may be required to create multiple interdependent resources.
 This blog explains how Helm can help software professionals to package, configure and deploy applications onto Kubernetes.

-Helm is an open source package manager for Kubernetes.
+Helm is an open-source package manager for Kubernetes.
 Most software development processes need a package manager which can simplify installation and maintenance.
-However, with increase in the number of components in an infrastructure, managing clusters in Kubernetes can become very complicated.
+However, with an increase in the number of components in an infrastructure, managing clusters in Kubernetes can become very complicated.
 This is where Helm comes into the picture as it wraps up all the components in a single package.
 It also helps automate software installation, configure software deployments and fetch relevant data.
 Let's take an example of an app that needs:

 Now, every object of the application requires a separate 'yaml' file.
 To create these objects, we need to run the 'kubectl' command.
 Complications may arise in situations where a bug is introduced or we need to modify the value of secrets.
 In these situations, we need to rollback, which requires revisiting every file individually to keep them in a particular order.